Southern Yakutia (Sakha)

 strong as a united superpower.
 Today I am riding on a railway we built,

-ironically as a citizen of an independent country called The Russian
+ironically as a citizen of an independent country called the Russian

-advocates like us,” he said with a note of rue in his voice.
+union advocates like us,” he said with a note of rue in his voice.

 Taidje rubbed his eyes with the back of his hand to stop the